Foundation Models for Logistics: Toward Certifiable, Conversational Planning Interfaces: Abstract

 \section{Abstract}

-Logistics operators, from battlefield coordinators rerouting airlifts ahead of a storm to warehouse managers juggling late trucks, often face life‑critical decisions that demand both domain expertise and rapid and continuous replanning.
-While popular methods like integer programming yield logistics plans that satisfy user-defined logical constraints, they are slow and assume an idealized mathematical model of the environment that does not account for uncertainty.
-On the other hand, large language models (LLMs) can handle uncertainty and promise to accelerate replanning while lowering the barrier to entry by translating free‑form utterances into executable plans, yet they remain prone to misinterpretations and hallucinations that jeopardize safety and cost.
-We introduce a neurosymbolic framework that \textit{pairs the accessibility of natural‑language dialogue with verifiable guarantees on goal interpretation}.
-It converts user requests into structured planning specifications, quantifies its own uncertainty at the field and token level, and invokes an interactive clarification loop whenever confidence falls below an adaptive threshold.
-A lightweight model, fine‑tuned on just 100 uncertainty‑filtered examples, surpasses the zero‑shot performance of GPT‑4.1 while cutting inference latency by nearly 50\%.
-These preliminary results highlight a practical path toward \emph{certifiable, real‑time, and user‑aligned} decision-making for complex logistics.
+Logistics operators -- from battlefield coordinators re-routing airlifts ahead of a storm to warehouse managers juggling late trucks -- need to make mission‑critical decisions.
+Prevailing methods for logistics planning such as integer programming yield plans that satisfy user-defined logical constraints, assuming an idealized mathematical model of the environment.
+On the other hand, foundation models lower the intermediate processing barrier by translating natural-language user utterances into executable plans, yet they remain prone to misinterpretations and hallucinations that jeopardize safety and cost.
+We introduce a \emph{Vision–Language Logistics} (VLL) agent, built on a neurosymbolic framework that pairs the accessibility of natural‑language dialogue with \textit{verifiable guarantees on user-objective interpretation}.
+The agent interprets user requests and converts them into structured planning specifications, quantifies the uncertainty of the interpretation, and invokes an interactive clarification loop when the uncertainty exceeds an adaptive threshold.
+Drawing on a lightweight airlift logistics planning use case as an illustrative case study, we highlight a practical path toward \emph{certifiable and user-aligned} decision-making for complex logistics.
+Our lightweight model, fine‑tuned on just 100 training samples, surpasses the zero‑shot performance of 20x larger models in logistic planning tasks while cutting inference latency by nearly 50\%.
+Our code and video demonstrations are available at \href{https://github.com/samuelLi05/airplane_simulator}{here}.